animuslabs/easynftmintr-template/easynftmintr-contract/README.md

 ```

 ## Next Steps
 Once you have the contract deployed and setup NFTs to be minted you can connect the UI to it.
-Take a look at The UI template [here](https://github.com/animuslabs/easynftmintr-ui).
+Take a look at the UI template in this repo.